Melbourne Family & Newborn photographer.

 Compliment & coordinate

 A Few Things to Avoid, as much as I want you to feel like you, there are a couple of things that don’t translate well in photos.
-Try to steer clear of dark colours like black, navy, and deep greys, they tend to lose all detail and can feel a bit harsh in natural light.
+Try to steer clear of dark colours like black, navy, and deep greens, blues or greys, they tend to lose all detail and can feel a bit harsh in natural light.

 Skip logos, bold prints, and cartoon characters too.
 While they might be adorable in real life, they can be super distracting in your images and take the focus away from the connection and emotion we’re capturing.